TN Lemon Law FAQ

 Not necessarily.
-If your car is in the shop 30 days or more in the first 12 months or in the express warranty period, (whichever comes first), consecutive or not, we can file a claim under the Law.
+If your car is in the shop 30 days or more in the first 12 months or during the express warranty period (whichever comes first), consecutive or not, we can file a claim under the TN Lemon Law.

 What happens if I fall outside the 12 months/warranty period before my first problem exists?
 Does this mean I do not have a claim?

-No. If you are having continuous problems and your car is under a manufacturer's warranty, we can still help under the Federal Magnuson Moss Warranty Act.
-Please let us know about your repairs and we will have someone from our firm contact you and explain your rights.
+No. If you are having continuous problems and your car is under a manufacturer's warranty, we can still help under the Federal–Magnuson Moss Warranty Act.
+Please let us know about your repairs, and we will have someone from our firm contact you and explain your rights.
 The representation is still completely cost-free under the Magnuson–Moss Warranty Act.

-Are leased cars covered under the Tennessee Lemon Law?
+Are leased cars covered under the TN Lemon Law?

 Yes, cars that are purchased and leased are both covered under the TN Lemon Law.

 Are motorcycles covered under the TN Lemon Law?